Stouchsburg Historic District

 The Stouchsburg Historic District is a national historic district that is located in Stouchsburg, Marion Township, Berks County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1985.

 History and architectural features

 This district encompasses ninety-one contributing buildings that are located in the borough of Stouchsburg.
 It includes residential, commercial, and institutional buildings that are typical of Pennsylvania German architecture.

 Notable buildings include the separately listed Peter Spycker House (c.
 1750), the Marion House inn (c.
 1830), the American House hotel (1871), the Samuel Keiser General Store and Post Office (c.
 1866), Reeds' Church (1895), and the Marion Township Fire Hall (1916).

-It was listed on the National Register of Historic Places in 1985.